Can Medication Assisted Treatments Cure the Opioid Epidemic?

 Medication Assisted Treatments

 Broadly speaking, Medication Assisted Treatments are prescription replacement drugs that target specific areas of the brain to reduce withdrawal symptoms and cravings.
-Drugs like Antabuse and Campral (mostly in European countries) have been used to treat alcoholism for years, the following drugs focus on opioid abuse and were synthesized more recently.
+While drugs like Antabuse and Campral (mostly in European countries) have been used to treat alcoholism for years, the following drugs focus on opioid abuse and were synthesized more recently.

 This new wave of replacement drugs was preceded by the Methadone Treatment.
 But while there have been many methadone success stories over the years, it’s a drug that’s probably just as addictive as heroin and has significant abuse potential of its own.
 Fortunately, although they’re not perfect, these newer drugs have proven much more successful in helping addicts stop opioid abuse.